AlexCline/puppet-disk_stats/README.md

 Installation
 ------

-The disk_stats module requires the 'sys/filesystem' ruby gem.
+The disk_stats module requires rubygems and the 'sys/filesystem' gem.
 You can install it using:

     gem install sys-filesystem

-Or, you can include the 'disk_stats' class on your nodes.
+Or, you can include the 'disk_stats' class on your nodes to install the required dependencies.

     include disk_stats

+__If your node doesn't have the required dependencies on the first puppet run, the facts will not be properly populated.__
+__You'll need to run puppet twice: one to install deps, one to populate the facts.__

 Support
 -------